-If your scripts issue p4 commands that require the user to fill in a form, such as the p4 client and p4 submit commands, use the the -o flag to write the form to standard output and the -i flag to read the edited form from standard input .
+If your scripts issue p4 commands that require the user to fill in a form, such as the p4 client and p4 submit commands, use the the -o flag to write the form to standard output and the -i flag to read the edited form from standard input.

-For example, to create a changelist using a script on UNIX:
+For example, to create a job using a script on UNIX:

-- 1. Issue the p4 change -o > temp1 command to write a blank job specification into a text file. - 2.
-Make the necessary changes to the template.
+- 1. Issue the p4 job -o > temp1 command to write a blank job specification into a text file. - 2.
+Make the necessary changes to the job.
 For example: sed 's/<enter description here>/Crash when exiting./' temp1 > temp2 - 3.
-Issue the p4 change -i < temp2 command to save the job.
+Issue the p4 job -i < temp2 command to save the job.

-To accomplish the preceding without a temporary file, issue the following command: p4 change -o | sed 's/<enter description here>/Crash when exiting./' | p4 change -i The commands that display forms are:
+To accomplish the preceding without a temporary file, issue the following command: p4 job -o $\mid$ sed 's/<enter description here>/Crash when exiting./' $\mid$ p4 job -i

+The commands that display forms are:

 - p4 branch

 - p4 change

 - p4 client

 - p4 job

 - p4 label

-- p4 submit (use p4 change -o to create changelist)
+- p4 submit (use p4 change -o to create changelist, or p4 submit -d "A changelist description" to supply a description to the default changelist during changelist submission.)

 - p4 user